ott-jax/ott/docs/glossary.rst

           | f_i + g_j \leq C_{ij}\}.

     dualize
-        Within the context of optimization, the process of converting a constrained optimization problem into an unconstrained one, by transforming constraints into penalty terms in the objective function.
+        Within the context of optimization, the process of simplifying a constrained optimization problem into an unconstrained one, by transforming constraints into penalty terms in the objective function.